johanngan/lasercool/doc/swapcool.md

 To prevent the buildup of coherences, which are detrimental to SWAP's performance, the density matrix is "reset" after every sawtooth cycle.
 In experiment, this would be equivalent to having a delay period between sawtooth cycles.
 In simulation, resetting means "fast-forwarding" in time by setting all coherences to zero, and forcing the decay of the excited state populations to be distributed between their ground state neighbors, in accordance with the dipole radiation pattern determining the Lindblad decay term.

 # Usage
-Run `make swapcool` in the top-level directory, set the parameters in `/config/params_swapcool.cfg`, then run `/bin/swapint` or `/bin/swapmotion`.
+Run `make swapcool` in the top-level directory, set the parameters in `/config/params_swapcool.cfg` and/or `/config/params_swapharmonic.cfg`, then run `/bin/swapint`, `/bin/swapmotion`, and/or `/bin/swapharmonic`.
 Optionally give the path to a non-default directory to write output to, and the path to a non-default configuration file to use.
-For `swapmotion`, a final optional parameter, `--batch-mode` (or `-b` for short) can be specified to enable batch mode, which suppresses all console output.
+For `swapmotion` and `swapharmonic`, a final optional parameter, `--batch-mode` (or `-b` for short) can be specified to enable batch mode, which suppresses all console output.

 ## OpenMP Capability
 If OpenMP is available on your machine, enable it by adding the appropriate compiler/linker flags when running make.
 I.e. compile swapcool with `make swapcool CFLAGS=-openmp FLAGS=-fopenmp`.